Skip to content

 • Our variable is family income, coninc.

-• If the mean family income difference between population (GSS data) and samples diverge a lot, if the mean difference is more than $3,000, we can say that sampling method does not represent the population.
+• If the mean family income difference between population (GSS data) and samples diverge a lot, if the mean difference is more than $3,000 (the threshold)**, we can say that sampling method does not represent the population.

 • First, let's create a descriptive table of family income, coninc.